jho/resume/index.md

 Primarily focused on scalability and performance for one of the largest photo and video sharing sites on the web.

 * Took the lead role in helping design the next generation of Photobucket’s web framework and architecture.
-* Engineered the site’s data layer to use batch and asynchronous Memcached and MySQL queries to reduce network traffic and keep time to first byte low.
-* Built the site’s “firehose” like product called Activity Stream.
-Leveraged HBase to handle the fan-out and querying of millions of user notifications that occur every day.
+* Leveraged HBase to handle the fan-out and querying of millions of user notifications that occur every day.

 `2010`
 __Sr.
 Software Engineer, Local Matters Inc__, Denver, CO

-`2008`
-__Sr.
-Software Engineer, Useful Networks__, Denver, CO

-`2005`
-__Software Engineer, LaNetro Zed__, Denver, CO

-`2005`
-__Systems Analyst, Steelcase__, Grand Rapids, MI

 `2002`
-__Software Engineer, Pinika LLC__, Grand Rapids, MI
+Additional history from 2002-2010 available on request

 ## Education